nicholasjcooper/plumbCNV/README.md

 gsf=TRUE  # TRUE/FALSE, whether you have prepared a specific snp annotation file (use FALSE), or whether the program should try to generate this file using a genome studio file contain SNP id, Chr, and Pos information (use TRUE)

+run.mode="scratch" # can be "scratch","normal" or "big", depending on whether you are reading from: i) raw files; 2) processed, long format files or LRR/BAF matrices; or (iii) LRR/BAF big.matrix objects

+snp.run.mode="normal" # can be "normal", "skip", or "plink"; depending on whether you are happy to run the QC in snpStats (maximum 1 billion genotypes), or whether you want to use plink SNP-QC, or none.
+If using PLINK, also make sure that 'plink.imp=TRUE'.

+ped.file="ped.fam" # a plink ped file (family file) giving the family structure if trios are being used, must also use 'trio=TRUE' to use proper trio-calling, or also add 'joint=TRUE' to use 'joint' calling right from the beginning (this option is extremely slow and may take weeks for very large datsets).

 start.at=0  # where to start the pipeline, there are 7 steps, 0:6, and you can start from any step you have reached previously

 pause.after=6 # where to pause the pipeline (default is step 6, to run through to the end, but you can also opt to pause and review progress, appropriateness of thresholds and results at an earlier step)